Udaypc/firstRepository/README.md

 # Todo List Application

 ## Overview
-This is a simple Todo List application built with.
+This is a Todo List application built with React.js.
 Users can create, update, and mark tasks as done.
 The application also includes search functionality and expandable task details.

 ## Features
 - Add new tasks